Ilya1125/PPPClient/README.md

 ### Installation
-  For start using this app you need to specify your email and password in EmailConfig.jav
+  For start using this app you need to specify your email and password in EmailConfig.java